iVuDang/freeCodeCamp-Arithmetic-Formatter/README.md

 1. Can use a combination of  'if (not in [list])'
 'in' keyword is used to check if a value is present in a sequence (list, range, string etc.)

-2. 2) Need to use double quotations  when single quotations are used within a string.
+2. Need to use double quotations  when single quotations are used within a string.
-" This is an 'example'"
+    Markup :  " This is an 'example'"

 3. rjust() method  right aligns a string, it can be used to determine a fixed width for strings in different rows.

+    Markup :
             Syntax
             string.rjust(length, character)

             length - length of the returned string character - optional character to fill the missing space to the left of the string).
 Default is " " (space).

             e.g.
             number = 32

             number.rjust(2)
             32

             number.rjust(4)
             32

 4. rstrip() method removes any trailing characters (characters at the end a string), space is the default trailing character to remove.

+    Markup :
             Syntax
             string.rstrip(characters)

             We need to rstrip() because our last iteration has the 4 spaces at the end.

 ## Citations